richmondu/libfaceid/README.md

 A facial recognition system is a technology capable of identifying or verifying a person from a digital image or a video frame from a video source.
 At a minimum, a simple real-time facial recognition system is composed of the following pipeline:

-0. <b>Face Enrollment.</b> Registering faces to a database which includes pre-computing the face embeddings and training a classifier on top of the face embeddings.
+0. <b>Face Enrollment.</b> Registering faces to a database which includes pre-computing the face embeddings and training a classifier on top of the face embeddings of registered individuals.
 1. <b>Face Capture.</b> Reading a frame image from a camera source.
 2. <b>Face Detection.</b> Detecting faces in a frame image.
 3. <b>Face Encoding/Embedding.</b> Generating a mathematical representation of each face (coined as embedding) in the frame image.